SUBLETTE CENTER BOARD OF DIRECTORS

 I spent a year in Sublette County in 1984 and returned in 1990.
-I feel truly blessed to be able to live here with my wife and two sons.
+I feel truly blessed to be able to live here with my family.
 We love the small town atmosphere, the beautiful mountains, and the amenities Sublette County provides.
-There is so much to appreciate, aside from mosquitoes, including the opportunity to enjoy nature by riding our horses and mules in Wind River Range, as well as hunting and fishing while we raise our family.

 As a local business owner and an active county resident, I have a personal wish to see the Sublette Center continue to serve our growing senior population.
-Also, my mother currently calls the Sublette Center home and this gives me a personal stake in its well-being.
+My mother currently calls the Sublette Center home and this gives me a personal stake in its well-being.

 Kenda Tanner, Secretary / Treasurer